semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 ### `rule`

 This points to an external rule location to use in this join rule.
-Currently, join mode requires external rules.
-Additionally, even though Semgrep rule files can typically contain multiple rules under the `rules` key, join mode **will only use the first rule in the file**.
+Even though Semgrep rule files can typically contain multiple rules under the `rules` key, join mode **will only use the first rule in the provided file**.

 Anything that works with `semgrep --config <here>` will work as the value for `rule`.